liveview-native/live_view_native/guides/common-features/render-patterns.md

 If you would prefer to break your render function out into separate template files, you can conditionally render platform-specific templates using the `render_native/1` macro.
-External template files are namespaced according to their `:layout`:
+External template files are namespaced according to their `:format`:

 <!-- tabs-open -->